afmdaniel/calculo-matrizes/README.md

 # Cálculo do Vetor de Forças

-Página criada para auxiliar meus alunos no cáculo do vetor de forças no Método das Forças, para estruturas com grau de hiperestaticidade 2.
+Página criada para auxiliar meus alunos no cáculo do vetor de forças do Método das Forças para cálculo de estruturas com grau de hiperestaticidade 2.
 [Clique aqui](http://calculo-matriz.surge.sh/) para acessar a página

 ![print](./public/demo.png)